 Status check visits

-Your radiation oncologist and radiation nurse will see you once each week to check how your treatment is going, ask about any side effects you’re having, and answer your questions.
-This is called a status check visit.
-This visit may be scheduled before or after your treatment.
+Your radiation oncologist or radiation nurse will check in with you at least once during your treatment.
+They’ll talk with you about any concerns, ask about any side effects you may be having, and answer your questions.
+This status check visit may be a telemedicine visit or a visit before or after your treatment.

-Side effects of radiation therapy to your prostate
+Side effects of radiation therapy after prostate surgery

 Some people have side effects from radiation therapy.
 The type and severity of side effects varies from person to person.
 Your healthcare provider will talk with you about what to expect based on your medical history and specific treatment plan.